shiuandai/Unit-Converter/README.md

 > The **Unit Converter** is my fourth static website, I practice to build the function() and use "Template String" to make code easily to read.

 I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML, CSS & JavaScript knowledge.
-At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [Unit Converter](https://shiuandai.github.io/Unit-Converter/).
+At the end of the course, I follow the Figma template to finish the digital unit converter to quickly transfer the unit, take a look at the → [Unit Converter](https://shiuandai.github.io/Unit-Converter/).

 ## How I start the project?